thycotic/privman-docs/getting-started/logout-scenarios.md

 ### Basic with NTLM

-After the logout completes and the tokens are cleared out, the user is presented with a prompt to close the browser.
+After the logout completes and the tokens are cleared, the user is presented with a prompt to close the browser.

 ![alt](images/scenarios/standard-logout.png "Standard local login")

 ### Azure AD

-After the logout completes and the user tokens are cleared out, the user is redirected to the Thycotic One login modal.
+After the logout completes and the user tokens are cleared, the user is redirected to the Thycotic One login modal.

 ![alt](images/scenarios/login-t1.png "Redirect to Thycotic One login after logout")